Automating Security Operations Beyond the SOC: What it Means

-It’s not just ChatGPT hype.
-Over the last few years, AI and automation have fully arrived on the cybersecurity scene.
-In this post, you'll learn about SOAR use cases and the future of security automation using AI and ML tools.
+Explore how AI and automation are transforming cybersecurity.
+Learn about SOAR use cases and the future of security automation with AI and ML tools.

 Brad Johnson